 Many view mental health as a taboo topic of conversation.
 Some of these people simply don’t want to talk about it—but others actually don’t feel comfortable talking about it.
 In fact, they’re scared of talking about it.
 Why?
-Because of the many stigmas that surround mental health… which are overwhelmingly prevalent in the African-American community.
+Because of the many stigmas that surround mental health… which are overwhelmingly prevalent in the Black community.

 Acknowledging the Stigmas

-When it comes to African-American women, Davis-Pierre says, “there is the stigma of being the ‘strong black woman’, and that is a heavy burden to carry.
+When it comes to Black women, Davis-Pierre says, “there is the stigma of being the ‘strong black woman’, and that is a heavy burden to carry.
 We are supposed to be able to be everything to everyone and do it all with no assistance.
 This leads to diagnoses like depression and anxiety.
-There is also the notion that African-American women don’t deal with infertility or perinatal mental health issues, so we as professionals have to make sure to address how this affects them… as infertility and perinatal mental health concerns affect every race.”
+There is also the notion that Black women don’t deal with infertility or perinatal mental health issues, so we as professionals have to make sure to address how this affects them… as infertility and perinatal mental health concerns affect every race.”

 Taking Steps to Raise Awareness and Promote Acceptance

-As Davis-Pierre expressed above, valuable information about mental health doesn’t always reach the African-American community.
+1) Disseminate information and ensure it’s understood.
+As Davis-Pierre expressed above, valuable information about mental health doesn’t always reach the Black community.
 “We need to not only go into the communities to make sure the information is received, but also make sure it’s understood,” she says.

+2) Address stigmas head-on.
 She says that addressing stigmas head-on can go a long way too.
-For example: “Explain how mental health diagnoses can look differently in African-American men and women.
+For example: “Explain how mental health diagnoses can look differently in Black men and women.
 Express that you can pray and also receive therapy, as it’s not an either/or situation.”

+3) Normalize conversations about mental health.
 Davis-Pierre says we also need to have more conversations about mental health to “show that it doesn’t mean you’re crazy; that sane people go to therapy as well.”
 Furthermore, “show that reaching out for help doesn’t mean you’re weak and doesn’t take away from your strength,” she says.

-Her fourth point is that African-Americans need to stand strong and proud in advocating for mental health: “Representation also matters and by seeing African-American professionals in the field, it can make it easier for the community to reach out as they are not as guarded,” she explains.
+4) Advocate and represent.
+Her fourth point is that Black individuals need to stand strong and proud in advocating for mental health: “Representation also matters and by seeing Black professionals in the field, it can make it easier for the community to reach out as they are not as guarded,” she explains.

+5) Acknowledge cultural differences.
 And finally, turning a blind eye to cultural differences doesn’t help.
-Instead, “professionals should always take culture into consideration when providing services—as cookie cutter approaches can affect the outcomes of your treatment,” Davis-Pierre explains.
+Instead, “professionals should always take culture into consideration when providing services—as cookie-cutter approaches can affect the outcomes of your treatment,” Davis-Pierre explains.